-Screening Sex is a research project led by Darren Kerr and Donna Peberdy.
+Screening Sex is a research initiative led by Darren Kerr (Bath Spa University, UK) and Donna Peberdy (Southampton Solent University, UK).
 Screening Sex aims to call attention to the critical and cultural significance of sex, stimulate debate on marginalised matters and amplify the diverse and important research being carried out in this multi-disciplinary area.

 With our book series (Edinburgh University Press), we encourage a broad range of critical, contextual and cultural methodologies to sex on screen, drawing on cross-disciplinary and inter-disciplinary research as well as encouraging intersectional observations and approaches.
 Alongside analytical considerations of representational strategies, we also welcome work that examines the approaches and changes encountered in industry practice, production techniques, as well as changing modes of exhibition and new strategies of distribution.